NormanDunbar/TraceCollier/README.md

 # Documentation

-**In development, `doxygen` version 1.8.13 was used.
+**In development, `doxygen` version 1.8.15 was used.
 Versions previous to this *may* cause problems.
 Time and testing will tell.**

 ![The Trace Miner!](Docs/miner-clipart-miner.png)

-The source code is documented with specially formatted comments which are collected by *Doxygen* <http://www.stack.nl/~dimitri/doxygen/>, and output as HTML files documenting all the source and header files, classes, variables, functions etc in the source code.
+The source code is documented with specially formatted comments which are collected by *Doxygen* <http://www.doxygen.nl/index.html>, and output as HTML files documenting all the source and header files, classes, variables, functions etc in the source code.
 Other output formats are available, but HTML is the default.

+**This is not User documentation, but Developer documentation.**

 There is a Doxygen configuration file included in the source code.
 It can be found in the folder `SourceCode\TraceMiner2-master\Docs` and is named `TraceMiner2.doxyfile`.